Updated: Mar 26

 Principle of Impartiality

-When we see the word impartial in the Bible, it is easy for us to assume that the word means people should be treated equally.
-But a careful examination of the principle of impartiality in the Bible does not teach us that everyone should be treated equally.
+When we see the word impartial in the Scriptures, it is easy for us to assume that the word means people should be treated equally.
+But a careful examination of the principle of impartiality in the Scriptures does not teach us that everyone should be treated equally.
 Instead we learn that everyone is to be treated identically according to a divine standard or principle.
-The book of Proverbs provides an excellent example of the meaning of biblical impartiality.
+The book of Proverbs provides an excellent example of the meaning of Scriptural impartiality.

 These also are sayings of the wise.
 To show partiality in judgment is not good.He who says to the wicked, “You are righteous,”Peoples will curse him, nations will abhor him;